jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/externalDocumentOnEnvelope/externalDocumentOnEnvelope.rst

    :width: 600
    :align: center

-3. When this is done you can finish filling all mandatory fields and send the envelope - all signatures will be shown on it
+3. Once this is done, you can complete all mandatory fields and send the envelope.
+All signatures will be displayed on it

 Viewing external documents through MS viewer
 ============================================

-To view external documents with MS viewer you need to turn on functionality, :ref:`MS viewer configuration<msViewerConfiguration>`
+To view external documents with MS viewer, you need to enable functionality, :ref:`MS viewer configuration<msViewerConfiguration>`

 .. note:: the following files will be displayed though MS viewer .doc, .docx, .xls, .xlsx, .ppt, .pptx

-1. Upload one of the files which will be processed by MS viewer
+1. Upload a file to be processed by the MS Viewer
-2. Iframe with size of the default document size will be displayed (f.e.: default document size in DocStudio is US letter)
+2. Iframe with the default document size will be displayed (e.g., the default document size in DocStudio is US Letter)
-3. Uploaded document in iframe will be displayed
+3. The uploaded document will be displayed in the iframe

 .. image:: pic_externalDocument/ExternalDocumentRenderedByMSViewer.png
    :width: 600